Marcelo Copello is one of the most recognized opinion makers in the wine industry in Brazil and in the world.

 Changing wines between courses during a meal is normal and even recommended.
 Ideally, the sequence should follow a crescendo of flavors: whites before reds, light-bodied before full bodied, ordinary before the great, and dry before sweet.
 The wrong order could compromise a wine, while the right order can add value to it.

 9. What to do with the open bottles.

 Once you have opened a bottle, the wine will gradually oxidize until it becomes undrinkable, a process which can take from a few hours to several days.
-The most efficient method to prevent deterioration of possible leftovers is to use of half-bottles (375 ml).
+The most efficient method to prevent deterioration of possible leftovers is the use of half-bottles (375 ml).
 When you open a big bottle, transfer half of the content to the smallest, which must be perfectly clean, and cork it.
 Thus, the wine can last several days.

 10. Enhancing the pleasure of the experience.